 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
 Both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
 The Authority's General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund budgetary comparison schedules are presented in RSI.
 The Authority adopts an annual appropriated budget for its General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund.
-Budgetary comparison schedules are thus provided for the General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund to demonstrate compliance with this budget.
+Budgetary comparison schedules are thus provided for the General Fund, Measure C Special Revenue Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund.
+Budgetary comparison schedules are thus provided for the General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund.
+Budgetary comparison schedules are thus provided for the General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund, and RTMF Special Revenue Fund.